2015 – 2019

 • food distribution and emergency financial aid;

-• distribution of temporary housing (plastic sheeting, tents, sleeping mats, sleeping bags);
+• distribution of temporary housing (tarpaulins, tents, sleeping mats, sleeping bags);

 • distribution of solar panels;

-• verification of structural safety of partially damaged houses.
+• verification of the structural safety of partially damaged houses.

-Kam For Sud’s Nepali team, in particular from the orphanage-farm in Tathali—where the logistical base was initially located due to the seismic resilience of the buildings—strongly contributed to the success of the relief work during the emergency phase.
+Kam For Sud Nepal’s team, in particular the staff of the Tathali children home—where the logistical base was initially located due to the seismic resilience of the buildings—strongly contributed to the success of the support during the relief phase.

-In Switzerland, a task force managed the various short- and medium-term operations, with the Ticino Civil Defense also contributing in the emergency phase.
+In Switzerland, a task force managed the various short- and medium-term operations, with the Ticino Civil Protection also contributing in the relief phase.

-On the other hand, the strong support received from a multitude of small and large donors gave Kam For Sud the strength to commit, after the emergency, to the reconstruction of an entire village.
+On the other hand, the strong support received from a multitude of small and large donors gave Kam For Sud the strength to commit, when the relief phase was over, to the reconstruction of an entire village.

 2. Reconstruction in Saipu